Private, In-Home Tutoring in Plant City, Florida

-SchoolTutoring Academy’s tutoring programs for Plant City students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plant City, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Hillsborough County Public Schools provide students with an education that will allow them to be successful in many arenas of the workforce and/or in higher education.
 Courses in science, language arts, mathematics, social studies, and many other subjects are provided throughout their educational career in an attempt to produce well-rounded and knowledgeable individuals.
 Learning is directed by Common Core and Sunshine State Learning Standards, an objectives based framework that scaffolds the learning process year to year.